eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Circularity_KIT/page-adoption-view.md

 Context: Our vision is to create a future where resources are intelligently and efficiently utilized, enabling industries and communities to minimize waste, embrace R-strategies, and foster a circular economy that leads to a sustainable and prosperous world.

-The Circularity Kit serves as a practical set of tools, guidelines, and best practices designed to help stakeholders in the automotive industry to transition towards this vision.
+The Circularity KIT serves as a practical set of tools, guidelines, and best practices designed to help stakeholders in the automotive industry to transition towards this vision.

 #### Mission